Rules: Policies & Procedures

 - A call for a ballot vote by the Committee at Town Meeting, pursuant to Article III, Section 8, of the By-Laws of the Town, will be made only by that member of the Committee designated to make such calls by a prior vote of the Committee authorizing and directing that such calls be made, or by the Chair if no member is so designated.

 - All meetings of the full Committee will be open to the public except when the Committee, on motion duly made and seconded, votes to go into executive session.
-Executive sessions will be held only on those matters which, if made public, might adversely affect the public security, the financial interest of the Town, or the reputation of any person, (M.G.L., c.39 s.23B).
+Executive sessions will be held only on those matters which, if made public, might adversely affect the public security, the financial interest of the Town, or the reputation of any person, or any other matter permitted by statute (M.G.L., c.30A s.21).
 Any member who wishes to move for an executive session shall discuss the matter with the Chair in advance.
 No member will disclose any information revealed in executive session, except that the Chair may, at his or her discretion, provide a statement to the public after the executive session.

 - No person will address a public meeting of the Committee without permission of the Chair, and all persons will, at the request of the Chair, be silent.
-If, after warning from the Chair, a person persists in disorderly behavior, the Chair may order him or her to withdraw from the meeting and, if that person does not withdraw, may order a constable or any other person to remove the disorderly person and confine him or her in some convenient place until the meeting is adjourned, (M.G.L., c.39, s.23C).
+If, after warning from the Chair, a person persists in disorderly behavior, the Chair may order him or her to withdraw from the meeting and, if that person does not withdraw, may authorize a constable or other officer to remove the disorderly person from the meeting.
+(M.G.L., c.30A, s.20).